 - King Island, which is covered by the King Island Courier, ABC Northern Tasmania and Tasmania TV1 networks. - Flinders Island, for which PIJI has no record of print, digital or radio news producers.
-It is included the Tasmania TV1 licence area and ABC Gippsland in Victoria has suggested to PIJI it occasionally covers the island. - Bruny Island is also not present on this map, though the mainland part of Kingborough Council is.
+It is included the Tasmania TV1 licence area. - Bruny Island is also not present on this map, though the mainland part of Kingborough Council is.
 Bruny News operates on the island, while the Kingston Classifieds, The Mercury and Kingborough Chronicle cover other parts of the local government area.